-Because the Journey, as a nonprofit organization, predates the establishment of the JTHGNHA, early strategic planning and adaptive management activities were primarily outlined by the JTHGNHA Feasibility Study (2006) and the JTHGNSB Corridor Management Plan (2009).
-The aforementioned documents were heavily used in the creation of the JTHGNHA Management Plan, which was not approved by the Secretary of the Interior until 2014 (six years after designation).
-The JTHGNHA Management Plan was created internally by the Journey staff, who viewed the plan more as a requirement than a tool; this ultimately resulted in a weak management plan, more focused on existing initiatives/successes rather than long-term organizational planning and use.
+Because the Journey, as a nonprofit organization, predates the establishment of the JTHG NHA, early strategic planning and adaptive management activities were primarily outlined by the JTHG NHA Feasibility Study (2006) and the JTHG NSB Corridor Management Plan (2009).
+The aforementioned documents were heavily used in the creation of the JTHG NHA Management Plan, which was not approved by the Secretary of the Interior until 2014 (six years after designation).
+The JTHG NHA Management Plan was created internally by the Journey staff, who viewed the plan more as a requirement than a tool; this ultimately resulted in a weak management plan, more focused on existing initiatives/successes rather than long-term organizational planning and use.
+The six year delay to publish a management plan also reduced NHA Federal HPP funding for the JTHG NHA by at least \$450,000.

-With the 2015 shift in organizational leadership and subsequent restructuring it became apparent that the 2014 management plan needed revision: it was unrealistic in some regards, and not aligned with the amount of money the heritage area was receiving and could be expected to continue raising sustainably.
-In 2019 the Journey authored a Management Plan Appendix to refine and refocus the organization's goals and work.
-Though direct, the Appendix is lacking in detail and dynamism and could be expanded to provide more strategic planning and management guidance (particularly around succession planning and continuing to grow/evolve the National History Academy).
-Nevertheless, the Journey's ability to recognize and respond to a management plan that, while ambitious, was not serving the organization well shows that the organization is adaptable and committed serving the JTHG region in accordance with its statutory requirements and strategic goals.
+With the 2015 shift in organizational leadership and subsequent restructuring it became apparent that the 2014 management plan needed revision: it was unrealistic in some regards, and not aligned with the amount of money the heritage area was receiving or could expected to continue raising (the management plan projected \$1,000,000 in HPP funding annually, an amount no heritage area has received).
+Thus, in 2019 the Journey authored what it refers to as the Management Plan Appendix to refine and refocus the organization's goals and work.
+Though direct, the Appendix is lacking in detail and dynamism and could be expanded to provide more strategic planning and management guidance, particularly around succession planning and continuing to grow/evolve the National History Academy.
+Since the Journey's 2014 Management plan is misaligned with the current, more focused organizational goals, the Journey could benefit from expanding the 2019 Management Plan Appendix into a full, strategic plan that outlines tangible management and organizational objectives the Journey should prioritize to achieve organizational sustainability and growth.
+Nevertheless, the

+Journey's ability to recognize and respond to a management plan that, while ambitious, was not serving the organization well (according to multiple staff and board members) shows that the organization is adaptable and committed to serving the JTHG region in accordance with its statutory requirements and strategic goals.